Everyone may have this issue, especially when beginning to use Raspberry Pi.

 It could be the screen, but it’s often only a cable problem.

-On Raspberry Pi 4, have you checked with the other port?
+- On Raspberry Pi 4, have you tested the second HDMI port?

 Bonus